wealthkernel/api-documentation-guides/docs/balances/FAQs.md

 A bonus of 10GBP is paid to the investor later the same day.

-The valuation for 2024-02-20 does not change.
+The valuation for 2024-02-20 does not change, and will show a value of 100GBP.
 The balance is updated immediately, making the full amount available for withdrawal or trading.

 ```json
 ...